Sne225/DonkeySystem/README.md

 # Overview

+Below is how the User K
-Below are the screenshots and overview of how the UI looks.
+Interface looks and the overview of the application.

 ![Image](https://github.com/Sne225/DonkeySystem/assets/64343614/cc5e77f6-d979-4e39-bc29-43725bed05da)